 As the terrorists were ousted from their prime hide-out in the city of Falluja in November of 2004, Mosul became a major terrorist haven.
 Wikipedia writes: "Over a three-month period in 2005, al-Zarqawi's affiliates were reportedly responsible for more than 1,700 attacks on Coalition and Iraqi forces in the city of Mosul alone."
 Later: "Al-Mashhadani is the highest-ranking Iraqi leader in al-Qaida in Iraq.
 He was captured in Mosul on July 4 ."

-When it says in Daniel 8:9 that the anti-Christ will start small, and then, en route to becoming a large kingdom spread "toward the south, toward the east, and toward the bountiful land," we might envision him spreading forth from Mosul, south into the rich province encompassing Baghdad, east toward the Iran border, but also north along the banks of the Euphrates river where the desert is checked.
+When it says in Daniel 8:9 that the anti-Christ will start small, and then, en route to becoming a large kingdom spread "toward the south, toward the east, and toward the bountiful land," we might envision him spreading forth from Mosul, south into the rich province encompassing Baghdad, but also north along the banks of the Euphrates river where the desert is checked.
+It could make us think that the anti-Christ will be partnered with Mosul's Sunni, yet it might be that Iranians will come to control Mosul in spite of its Sunni population; this scenario suggests a crisis.
+How could the anti-Christ sit in Mosul as his headquarters while in opposition to Sunni?
+Might he order toleration from the Sunni for his Iranian backers?
+Might he bring these two enemies together for a common cause against Israel?

-In the following Daniel-11 text, the key word "enter" serves as evidence for the anti-Christ's foreign status among the Iraqis over which he comes to rule.
+In the following Daniel-11 text, the key word "enter" serves as evidence for the anti-Christ's foreign status amongst the Iraqis over which he comes to rule.
 That is, he will not be an Iraqi.
-Here is verse 21 in a word-for-word translation:
+Here is verse 21 as close as I could get it to a Hebrew manuscript:

-"And a rejected one shall stand up in his place, and they shall not give to him the honor of the kingdom; but he will enter while at ease and seize the kingdom with smooth talk" (v 21).
+"And a rejected one shall stand up in his place, and they shall not give to him the honor of the kingdom; but he will enter while at ease and seize the kingdom with smooth talk."

-Who would "they" be, who reject Gog when he "stands up" to run the kingdom (in the footsteps of a previous king of the north)?
+Who would "they" be, who reject Gog when he "stands up" to run the kingdom?
 Not the defeated Iraqi military that he will make his own army, but rather some other Iraqis.
-A great way to interpret this situation is that Gog will come to support the fallen Baathists of Saddam Hussein, who, like al-Qaeda, are Sunnis.
-At this time, in 2014, the Shi'ite Iraqis rule.
-If you don't know, much of the violence in Iraq since the Bush invasion has been Sunni-versus-Shi'ite sectarianism.
-It continues murderously to this day, and, at times, it's Iraqi officials and police units that get hit.
+A great way to interpret this situation is that Gog will come to support the fallen Baathists of Saddam Hussein, who, like al-Qaeda, are Sunni.
+Much of the violence in Iraq since the Bush invasion has been Sunni-versus-Shi'ite sectarianism.
+Iranians are Shi'ites.

 The Hebrew word, "smooth," is translated by some Bible versions as "intrigues" (from "smooth/slippery talk").
-If this is indeed a correct translation, it clarifies this one thing: Gog will initially attempt to seize the power structures of Iraq, not with a military effort, but with political intrigues i.e. diplomacy, political wrangling.
-With this in mind, note the phrase "diplomatic solution," and the word "seize," in the following clip from a People's Daily article (dated Jan.
-13, 2003, less than two months prior to the Iraq war):
+It gives me the impression that Gog will initially attempt to seize the power structures of Iraq, not with a military effort, but with political intrigues i.e. diplomacy, political wrangling.

-I claiming that verse 22 had been fulfilled while verse 21 hadn't.
-My solution is in verses 22-24, which amount to an expounded version of the latter portion of verse 21, so that, not easily discerned by the reader, verse 22 actually occurs in history before the verse-21 seizure of Iraq.
+I was claiming that verse 22 had been fulfilled while verse 21 hadn't.
+Is that backward?
+Shouldn't verse 21 happen before verse 22?
+Not necessarily.
+Verses 22-24 amount to an expounded version of the latter portion of verse 21, so that, not easily discerned by the reader, verse 22 actually occurs in history before the verse-21 seizure of Iraq.
 Let me try to explain it this way: it appears that the end of 21 is repeated in 23 with slightly different terms.
 For example, the "smooth talk" of verse 21 becomes "deceit" in verse 23.
 And the "enter" of verse 21 becomes "he will come and be strong with a few people" in verse 23.
 In fact, note the comparison below:

 VERSE 21: "he will enter while at ease and seize the kingdom smoothly."